 Southeastern Virginia Health System

-Operating for 40+ years, Southeastern Virginia Health System (SEVHS) is the premier community based health care initiative in Hampton Roads for the insured, uninsured, and underinsured.
-The 501c 3 operates fourteen (14) community health care centers, providing primary care and dental services to individuals and families.
-SEVHS physicians are board certified and provide services in the areas of family practice, internal medicine, pediatrics, and obstetrics/gynecology.
-With practices located in Newport News, Hampton, Chesapeake, Suffolk, Virginia Beach, Mathews County and Franklin, SEVHS also offers a number of other support services such as health education and nutrition counseling, case management, referrals to specialty care, medication assistance and on-site lab testing.
+Operating for 40+ years, Southeastern Virginia Health System (SEVHS) is the premier community-based health care initiative in Hampton Roads for the insured, uninsured, and underinsured.
+The 501(c)3 operates fifteen community health care centers, providing primary care and dental services to individuals and families.
+SEVHS physicians are board-certified and provide services in the areas of family practice, internal medicine, pediatrics, and obstetrics/gynecology.
+With practices located in Newport News, Hampton, Chesapeake, Suffolk, Virginia Beach, Mathews County, and Franklin, SEVHS also offers a number of other support services such as health education and nutrition counseling, case management, referrals to specialty care, medication assistance and on-site lab testing.
 Southeastern Virginia Health System is a member of the National Association of Community Health Centers (NACHC) and the Virginia Community Healthcare Association (VACHA).
 SEVHS services over 25,000 patients annually.

 Southeastern Virginia Health System (SEVHS) is the premier provider of primary care.
 Reaching those who face obstacles to health care and improving the overall quality of health of a diverse community by promoting health education and healthy lifestyles through wellness and preventative programs; while ensuring access to seamless, high-quality, and affordable healthcare that is accessible to all.